 When we got out at Piedras Rojas, its red rocks were not at all the main attraction for me.
 For the line of grey mountains beyond commanded attention, appearing completely un-mountainlike, impossibly soft and pastel, as if touched up like an impressionist painting.

 At its feet lay a delicately mint-green lagoon, its water’s edge lapping against fine pale sand, playing at being an ocean around an atoll.
 There was an alien simplicity to the scene, and I was completely charmed.

 Our guide spoke about the minerals that gave the mountains its unusual colouring, but I was too mesmerised to remember it, even though this is the sort of thing that I usually like to learn.
 All I could remember was that the white powdery brush-strokes at the base of the dreamy hills was borax, blown up the slopes by the winds of the high plains.

 I would gladly have stayed by the water’s edge throughout all the time allotted for this stop.
 However, the chill mountain winds gusting constantly across the lagoon was much colder than I expected.

-I knew that I’d have to carry some kind of warm clothing, going up to the altiplanic lagoons.
+I knew beforehand that I’d have to carry some kind of warm clothing, going up to the altiplanic lagoons.
 But when you’re in San Pedro, feeling its daytime desert heat, it’s hard to gauge just how warm you should aim for.
 I had a solid windbreaker, after all.
 Surely it was enough to, you know, break the windchill?

 No, it was not.

-I thought forlornly of the winter cardigan back at the hostel, for I had begun my round the world journey in the Netherlands.
+I thought forlornly of the winter cardigan back at the hostel, for I had begun my round the world journey in cold Netherlands.
 I had my backup scarf with me, but unfortunately I had only packed the silk one – not the cashmere that I acquired from my host in Pokhara, which would have been really handy.